icons8/lunacy-docs/docs/man/help.md

 ### Artboard and Objects

 The Artboard and Objects is the pane on your left.
-On the top level, there are the** artboards**.
+On the top level, there are the artboards.
 Artboard is a fixed frame inside the canvas.
 Usually, designers create a new artboard for each new web page, mobile screen, banner ad, or any other artwork.
 The use of artboards is optional; you can draw directly on the canvas.

 Inside the artboards, there are objects.
 Here you can see each object's attributes, such as whether it's hidden or locked, as well as reorganize layers by renaming and re-ordering them.